NicodemeB/node-reveal.js/slides/offline/ucis_cialdini_07_asxckiikt5.md

 Notes:
-Delays prevent us from :</br>
+- Delays prevent us from :
- - analysing the situation while putting us </br>
+ - analysing the situation while putting us
- - under the impression that the oppotunity will not present itself again</br></br>
+ - under the impression that the oppotunity will not present itself again

-speaking of liberty being reduced, we will now talk about reactance</br></br>

-- In other words: our liberty reduced</br></br>
+- In other words: our liberty reduced

-when something becomes rare or that something prevent us from having it we react in oposition to those forces  and we want it more
+when something becomes rare or that something prevent us from having it we react in oposition to those forces  and we want it more this is called reactance and is the next concept aborded in those slides (after a note on microeconomics)

 VVVVV